touka-tt/jpohr/index_en.md

 ### Configuration diagram
 ![HuubDiagram](https://touka1037.github.io/jpohr/HuubDiagramEn.png)
 * This is an application of the so-called "Music Unity" method.
-  * Linking the DJ's voice to the VJ by relaying the RTMP server
+  * Linking the DJ’s stream to the VJ by relaying the RTMP server
   * Connects to the RTMP server for video relay with video that matches the sound in the VJ
   * Distribution while switching the OBS input on the distribution server
 * Overseas performers set up an RTMP server at the performer's place of residence.